How does this medication work? What will it do for me?

 Injury or falls: This medication may cause dizziness and a decrease in muscle coordination, which can lead to accidental injury or falls.
 While taking this medication, do not drive a car, operate a complex machine, or perform hazardous tasks until you know how much this medication affects your ability to perform these tasks.

-Kidney or liver problems: People with severe kidney problems or mild to moderate liver problems should discuss with their doctor how this medication may affect their medical condition, how this medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: If you have decreased kidney function discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Vision changes: People taking lacosamide should immediately report blurred vision or double vision to their doctor.